cmadland/teaching/pages/02.edci335/01.home/01.welcome/item.md

 This is a busy week, so it is in your best interest to get started early.
 You will need to:

-:fa-check: Get oriented to how the course works.
+:fa-check: Get oriented to how the course works.<br>
-:fa-check: Sign up for a WordPress blog.
+:fa-check: Sign up for a WordPress blog.<br>
-:fa-check: Email me your blog URL.
+:fa-check: Email me your blog URL.<br>
-:fa-check: Customize your blog.
+:fa-check: Customize your blog.<br>
-:fa-check: Post a self-introduction.
+:fa-check: Post a self-introduction.<br>
-:fa-check: Read two relatively short chapters.
+:fa-check: Read two relatively short chapters.<br>
-:fa-check: Form your cooperative groups.
+:fa-check: Form your cooperative groups.<br>
-:fa-check: Publish your first 'official' post.
+:fa-check: Publish your first 'official' post.<br>

 ## Getting started